Choosing a Wedding Photographer

 Are they insured with professional liability and professional indemnity?

-Most couple book around 18 months in advance, so does the price seem reasonable enough to make a profit – and hence still be around in 18 months when your wedding is?
-If the price is too low then the chances of that photographer being around is slim – especially if they really are “full-time” professionals
+Most couple book around 18 months -24 months in advance, so does the price seem reasonable enough to make a profit – and hence still be around in 18 months when your wedding is?
+If the price is too low then the chances of that photographer being around are slim – especially if they really are “full-time” professionals.

 Remember, if the price seems too good to be true there is usually a reason!